 2. Heat the oil in a saute pan.
 Add the celery, green onions, and garlic and cook until just browned.
 Turn off the heat and set aside.

-3. To make the burgers, place the salmon into a food processor and pulse until the pieces have broken up a bit.
+3. To make the burgers, place the salmon and egg white into a food processor and pulse until the pieces have broken up a bit.
 Transfer to a large mixing bowl.

 4. Once the items in the pan have cooled, transfer that to the mixing bowl containing the salmon.
-Add in the apple, cayenne pepper, smoked paprika, and parsley and mix so the ingredients have combined.
+Add in the apple, cayenne pepper, smoked paprika, parsley and bread crumbs and mix so the ingredients have combined.

 5. Mold the mixture into four patties, each approximately 1 1/2 inches thick.